oliviodare/cv/index.md

 - **Thesis:** "Limbic morphology and emotion in Borderline Personality Disorder"

 ## Research Interests
+- History of Ecology, Forestry, Environmentalist Movement, Activism
+- Science in Francoism and Transition to Democracy
-- History of Ecology
+- History of Science
+- Environmental History
 - Values in Science
-- Environmental History
-- History of Environmentalist Movement, Activism
 - Open Science and Research Ethics

 ## Selected Research Experience